ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/vpn/install_softether_vpn_server.md

 Certbot will have generated a number of files now including the private key, certificate, full certificate chain, etc. and stored them in `/etc/letsencrypt/live/##fqdn.which.points.to.your.server##`

 We can now add the automatic renewal command into **cron** so that the certificate will be auto-renewed before it expires.
-You’ll need to do this yourself, but the command to renew the certificate is:
+You'll need to do this yourself, but the command to renew the certificate is:

 ```
 certbot renew --quiet